dberat/uk-police-data-visualization/README.md

 Outcomes of the stop and searches and, age range and genders of the people who were subjected to the stop searches are visualized.

-main.py is used to call functions and display the charts.
+main.py is used to call functions from source code files and display the charts.

 The charts can be found in charts folder in .png format.